– Targeting the global market with a single project… Accelerating the overseas expansion of K-makers

 Wadiz(CEO Shin Hye-seong, www.wadiz.kr) announced that it officially launched its “Global Standard Pricing Plan” on February 2, which has been redesigned to enable simultaneous entry into both the domestic and global markets.

 This overhaul is characterized by a comprehensive realignment of the funding structure to meet global standards, enabling a wide range of products—including K-consumer goods such as beauty, food, and fashion—to more easily enter overseas markets.
-Designed to allow makers to participate in global funding under the same conditions regardless of whether they are based domestically or abroad, this initiative has significantly reduced the operational burden on makers.
+Designed to allow makers to participate in global funding under the same conditions regardless of whether they are based domestically or abroad, the system has significantly reduced the operational burden on makers.

-In particular, this pricing plan includes a wide range of AI-based features designed to increase the likelihood of a creator’s project being successfully funded.
-These include ▲“AI Translation,” which automatically translates project stories into the languages of international customers; ▲“Data Plus,” which provides insights based on global customer behavior data; and ▲“WAi,” an AI agent that provides real-time support for all aspects of project management.
-The platform offers integrated technical support for these areas—which creators would have found difficult to address on their own—at the platform level.
+In particular, this pricing plan includes a wide range of AI-based features designed to increase the likelihood of a maker’s project being successfully funded.
+These include ▲ “AI Translation,” which automatically translates project stories into the languages of international customers; ▲ “Data Plus,” which provides insights based on global customer behavior data; and ▲ “WAi,” an AI agent that provides real-time support for all aspects of project management.
+The platform offers integrated technical support for these areas—which makers would have found difficult to address on their own—through platform-level solutions.

 In addition, makers with no prior funding success will receive a 30% discount on service fees if their first project is successful.
 This initiative is designed to support early-stage entrepreneurs and individuals with innovative ideas, enabling them to take their first steps toward innovation Wadiz.

 A Wadiz representative stated, “This global standard pricing plan goes beyond a simple restructuring of our pricing policy; it is designed to enable K-makers to expand naturally from the domestic market to the global market.”
-They added, “Moving forward, Wadizwill continue to expand its support, leveraging AI technology and data, to help more makers become competitive in the global market.”
+The representative added, “Moving forward, Wadizwill continue to expand its support, leveraging AI technology and data, to help more makers become competitive in the global market.”

-For more information on Wadiznew “Global Standard Pricing Plan,” please visit the official Wadiz website (www.wadiz.kr) or the Maker Center (makercenter.wadiz.kr).
+For more information on Wadiznew “Global Standard Plan,” please visit the official Wadiz website (www.wadiz.kr) or the Maker Center (makercenter.wadiz.kr).